 No amount of money can tempt half of the UK workers to consider taking a role at a company with a poor employer brand.

 How long do you spend investing in your business’ employer brand and employee value proposition?
+How can a great employer brand help you in your recruitment processes?

 What we do mean by both of those terms?